Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ### How to build a single-step public form

 Both Budibase and Google Forms are great options for building a public form (single-step).
 Google Forms is free, proprietary software.
 The data submitted within your form is hosted with Google.
-On the other hand, Budibase is free and open-source; therefore, it's possible to self-host Budibase and store your data in the safety of your infrastructure.
+On the other hand, Budibase is free, open-source, and perfect for [building forms](); therefore, it's possible to quickly build forms and store your data in the safety of your infrastructure.
 For this guide, we will use Budibase.

 #### Step 1.
-Sign up to Budibase
+Sign up for Budibase

-If you've not signed up to Budibase, you can [register here.](https://account.budibase.app/register "budibase registration") Simply follow complete process - it only takes a few seconds - and you'll be ready to take the next step.
+If you've not signed up for Budibase, you can [register here.](https://account.budibase.app/register "budibase registration") Simply complete the sign-up process - it only takes a few seconds - and you'll be ready to take the next step.

 #### Step 2.
 Create a new app